jovsa/jovsa.github.io/_posts/2021-02-14-notes-storyworthy.md

 #### Chapter 14: The secret to the big story

+* Find the small moment in the big story.
+* Because most people can't relate with the big story but they can with the small moment.
+* Big stories are hard to tell and for audience to relate.

 #### `Story Break`: Brevity is the soul of wit

+* "Come hear out pastor.
+He's not very good, but he's quick"
+* Brevity takes time, because brevity is always better.
+* The longer your speak, the more perfect and precise you need to be.

 #### Chapter 15: There is only one way to make someone cry

+* Surprise is the only way to elicit emotional reaction from your audience.
+* Use contrast to *prime the pump* for surprise.
+* How to ruin surprise:
+  * Presenting a thesis statement prior to the suprise.
+Storytelling is the opposite of the 5 paragraph essay.
+  * In storytelling our job is to describe action, dialogue and thought.
+* Failing to hide critical information in the story: If you can't hide critical information from the audience, they see it from the a mile away.
+  * Techniques:
+    * *hiding the bomb in the clutter*
+    * *camouflage*
+      * Laughter is the best way to hide something.
+* To review:
+  * Avoid thesis statements
+  * Heighten the contrast between the suprise and the moment just before the surprise.
+  * Use steaks to increase surprise.
+  * Avoid giving away the surprise in your story by hiding important information that will pay off later (*planing bombs*).
+This is done by:
+    * Obscuring them in a list of other detials or examples.
+    * Placing them as far away from the surprise as possible.
+    * When possible, building a laugh around them to *camouflage* the importance.

 #### Chapter 16: Milk cans and baseball, babies and blenders

+* Humor is an enormous asset is most stories, but it is not required and must be used strategically whenever possible.
+* Here are four strategic ways:
+  1. Start with a laugh
+    * A laugh at the begining does the following things:
+      * "I am a good storyteller.
+I know what I am doing, you can relax".
+      * It indicates that you have the floor and grabs everyone's attention.
+      * "I made you laugh.
+Everything is fine.
+Whenever horror i'm about to tell you about, it's in the past."
+  2. Make them laugh before you make them cry
+    * contrast is the king is storytelling, and laughter can provide a fantastic contrast to something authentically awefull.
+  3. Take a breadth
+  4. Stop crying so you can feel something else again.
+* End your story on hart and not a laugh.
+The goal of all storytellers is to make it memorable.
+Laughter does not make things memorable.
+* Humor is all about surprise, but the two ways to acheive humor are:
+  1. Milk Cans and Baseballs:
+    * Setup and tear down.
+    * This causes surprise.
+  2. Babies and Blenders:
+    * Two things that should not be together

 #### Chapter 17 Finding the frayed ending of your story